Rav FAQ (Owner)

 Reliability Report (So.
 Cal Edison)

-Q: What is the warranty for the Rav4EV?
+Q: What was the warranty for the Rav4EV?

 A: The basic "bumper-to-bumper" warranty is for 36,000 miles (or 36 months, whichever comes first).
 The traction battery warranty, the power train warranty, the EV-specific parts warranty, and the restraint systems warranty all last for 60,000 miles (or 60 months, whichever comes first).
 The rust-through warranty is for 60 months, regardless of mileage.